hetmankp/mcmerge/README.md

 6. Get back into the game and watch the floating debris disappear.

-You can repeat steps 4 - 6 as many times as you need as the tool will keep track of which border areas haven't yet had new areas generated next to them.
+You can repeat steps 4 - 6 as many times as you need as the tool will keep track of which border areas haven't yet been merged because they haven't had new areas generated next to them.

 Configuration